 Pocket Lists for Webasyst is a server-side web app that handles data storage (backend) and offers a web-based user interface (frontend) for working with your lists and to-dos.

 The app is based on the popular LAMP stack (PHP / MariaDB) and is designed to be installed on any web server or shared hosting of your choice.
 Very similar to WordPress blogging platform.

 From the groud up, the private cloud is a shared environment for teams, which means that you can invite your teammates, flexibly configure access permissions, share lists, assign to-dos to each other, and more.

 Once installed, the app will perfectly work in any web browser.

-The integration between Pocket Lists for Webasyst and iOS is coming in 2020.
+The integration between Pocket Lists for Webasyst and iOS is coming soon.
 We are doing our best to ship the integration as soon as possible.

 The iOS app sync is based on a secure REST API offered by the public PocketLists.com cloud syncing hub.
 For the private cloud app, we will introduce and document a similar API.
 And with some tweaks on the iOS app side, this will enable the iOS app to sync via your privately hosted Webasyst instance.

 The idea of making Pocket Lists the world's friendliest to-do list app would not be full if we had limited it to personal use only.
 Needless to say that we wanted Pocket Lists to be a great app for teams and businesses too.